jm130/dmogdocs/docs/source/user/connecting.rst

 macOS, Linux, and newer versions of Windows come with a command-line (text-only) SSH client pre-installed.
 On older Windows versions there are various graphical SSH clients you can use like PuTTY or MobaXterm.

-Using your favorite ssh-client, just type:
+Using your favorite SSH client, just type:

 .. code-block:: bash